GabsPereiraDev/lucid-mongo/README.md

+# Fork from @zakodium/lucid-mongo but modified to work parallel with @adonis/lucid

 # Lucid Mongo

 lucid-mongo is a mongo query builder and ORM.
 It also has support for database migrations, seeds and factories as @adonis/lucid.